arlo-lib/ARLO/README.rst

 * It is ``fully`` extendable: anything (a unit, a RL algorithm, a tuner, a metric, an environment, and so on, and so forth) can be made up into a Block compatible with the framework and the library.
-  Practically, differently from what happens with many AutoML libraries, you are ``not`` bound to a specific set of RL algorithms, or to a specific tuner, and so on, and so forth.
+  Basically, differently from what happens with many AutoML libraries, you are ``not`` bound to a specific set of RL algorithms, or to a specific tuner, and so on, and so forth.